-If an RPD receives a DEPI Resource Allocation Request AVP with a PHB-ID that it has not advertised as supported, the RPD MUST tear down the session with CDN.
-The RPD MUST include in CDN message the Result Code 12 that indicates session DSCP mismatch as the reason for sending the CDN.
+If an RPD receives a DEPI Resource Allocation Request AVP with a PHB-ID that it has not advertised as supported, the RPD MUST tear down the session with the CDN message.
+The RPD MUST include in the CDN message the Result Code 12 that indicates session DSCP mismatch as the reason for sending the CDN message.